Cheese Crusted Baked Ziti

 • Place half the ziti in a prepared meatloaf baking dish.
 Add a layer of the mozzarella cheese.
 Top with the rest of the ziti.
 Pour the beaten eggs over all and gently tap meatloaf pan on counter to distribute egg and help ziti to settle.
 Layer 4 slices of provolone on top and sprinkle with parmesan cheese.
 Bake for 35 minutes, cheese should be golden brown.

-• Let it cool in the refrigerator, preferably overnight.
+• Let baked ziti cool in the refrigerator, preferably overnight.
 Using a kitchen knife, slice the baked ziti into 6 slab-sized servings.

 • Gently press remaining finely grated parmesan cheese on each side of the the ziti slab.
 Heat oil in a skillet on medium high and carefully place the cheese encrusted ziti slab into the hot skillet.
 Cook it on each side, the cheese will start to melt and form a beautiful golden crunchy crust.

-• Serve on a plate with remaining bolognese sauce topped with a spoonful of ricotta and fresh chopped Italian parsley.
+• Serve on a plate with remaining bolognese or marinara sauce topped with a spoonful of ricotta and fresh chopped Italian parsley.

 Notes